flowerbud1314/flowerbud1314/README.md

 Current Main Interest: Limbus Company 🔑🌙🚌 and Genshin Impact ⚔️✨

 If I'm on busy that means I'm likely offtab, playing a game, or drawing!
-So if you have anything to say send a whisper so I don't miss it ^^
+So if you have anything to say send a whisper so I don't miss it!

+I hide/block freely, mainly if you partake in a ship with any of my f/o's.
+I block for Gregor and Jean but only 24hour hide for others.
+Nothing against you I just don't wanna see it, that's all

 PFP by meursoul on twt ^^